CAS735-F23/macrun-archless-team/README.md

 > not need to** deploy these services yourself, as we have them hosted on **Google Cloud**.
 However, if you want to
 > fully test the project locally, you can of course start these dependent services by running the following command:
 >
-> NOTE: If you choose to do a full local test (skip our cloud services), you will need to rebuild our image yourself by
+> NOTE: If you choose to skip our cloud services and do a full local test, you will need to rebuild our image yourself
-> first running the global text replacement to replace "34.130.59.222" with the dependent service IP (e.g. "127.0.0.1").
+> by first running the global text replacement to replace `34.130.59.222` with the dependent service IP (
+> e.g. `127.0.0.1`).

 ```shell
 docker-compose -f docker-compose.dep.yml up -d